Skip to Content

 • Pomodoro timeline (2 x 4 boxes each 1×1 cm)

-The weekly planning I do as follow:
+The weekly planning is as follows:

 Firstly, I scan my bullet journal monthly spread to check important dates (for instance, birthdays, deadlines, events, holidays, appointments, etc) and put them in a weekly layout using a color-coding index.